MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 Some C modules extend the main MicroUI C module.
 They override the default implementation to use a GPU to perform some drawings.
 Contrary to the main MicroUI C module, they are optional: when they are not available, the default implementation of drawings is used.
-The default implementations use the Graphics Engine software algorithms.
+The default implementation uses the Graphics Engine software algorithms.

 **STM32 Chrom-ART**